 If, after submitting an application, you do not receive an email to tell you that it has been received, please let us know by email to email@example.com.

 If you apply to more than one site and you are successful in obtaining a plot from one of them, please let the other societies know so that they can update their waiting lists.

-Please note that in order to forward your application to the societies you select, it is necessary to hold the information about yourself that you provide in our IT systems.
+Please note that, in order to forward your application to the societies you select, it is necessary to save the information that you provide about yourself in our IT systems.
 This will be retained only as long as is necessary.